Your Colon (or Large Intestines) holds the job of letting go of that which the body no longer needs – literally, mental and emotionally.

 The Colon’s functions and sphere of influence in Asian medicine

 The channel runs from the index finger the posterior lateral aspect of the arm up to the ala (corner) of the nose.
 Many points along the channel are used for obstructions like headaches, neck and shoulder pain and constipation.
-If you’ve had an Amma session you’ve likely winced as we’ve held Colon 4 (Hégū) on the dorsum of the hand between the thumb and index finger.
+If you’ve had an Amma session you’ve likely winced as we’ve held Colon 4 (Hégū, Joining of Valleys) on the dorsum of the hand between the thumb and index finger.
 It’s a famous point for releasing headaches.
 We also use the points a lot to release exterior invasion like colds and flus when they invade Colon’s Yin partner the Lungs.
+The point helps us let go not just in the physical realm but mentally and emotionally too.

 The Colon loathes dryness